1. Give an account of your Christian faith

 So this here is what I say – and it is a form of presentation I would recommend to everyone else:

-From the Christian perspective, such sacrificial worship – performed both in church, and with our whole lives – is owed to the one God of Christian monotheism, the Father of Jesus Christ, for his initial gift, not only in creating, but also (as we shall see below) ‘restoring’ us.
+From the Christian perspective, such sacrificial worship – performed both in church, and with our whole lives – is owed to the one God of Christian monotheism, the Father of Jesus Christ, in exchange for his initial gift, not only in creating, but also ‘restoring’ us.
 It is the one God of Jesus Christ who is the initial giver, and to whom our own response is a due expression of love.
-Such love binds us into a right relationship, not only with the one who is the origin of our being, but also with those humans who share that common origin.
+Such love binds us into a right relationship, not only with the one who is the origin of our being, but also with our fellow-humans who share that common origin.
 It gives God glory, and our lives purpose, through sustaining social relationships that give our lives meaning.
+(Chapters 3 & 4)

-The implications of this invite serious consideration.
-On the one hand, it follows that sacrificial worship is at some level a deep-seated human need – and even a necessity, since humans cannot live outside some kind of community.
-On the other, humanity, for much of its history, would appear – when seen from a Christian perspective – somehow to have lost the knowledge of the true source of its being, and, along with that knowledge, the wherewithal to offer its sacrificial worship worthily.
-At any rate, we see that the diverse objects of worship, and the broken and divisive forms of community instituted by such apparently mis-directed devotion, litter the course of history.
+The implications of the above paragraphs invite serious reflexion.
+On the one hand, it follows that sacrificial worship is at some level a deep-seated human need, and even a necessity – if for no other reason because humans cannot live without purpose and community of some kind.
+On the other, humanity, for much of its history, would appear – seen from a Christian perspective – somehow to have lost the knowledge of the true source of its being, and, along with that knowledge, the wherewithal to offer its sacrificial worship worthily.
+At any rate, the diverse objects of human worship, and the broken and divisive forms of community instituted by our apparently mis-directed devotion, litter the course of history.

-This curious situation poses the question: if humanity really was so constituted as to find its goal and its unity in the worship of the one God, why it would not, over time, have somehow found its way to that conclusion – as it has so conspicuously failed to do?
+This curious situation poses the question: if humanity really was so constituted by God as to find its goal and its unity in the worship of Him, why it would not, over time, have somehow found its way to agreement on that goal – as it has so conspicuously failed to do?

 Rightly understood, the story of the Gospel offers an answer to that question.
-Not only does it recount how the one whom Christian believers call the Messiah (or ‘Christ’) makes for the first time, in his own self-offering, a worthy sacrificial return to the source of his and our being.
+Not only does it recount how the one whom Christian believers call the messiah (or ‘Christ’) makes for the first time, in his own self-offering, a worthy sacrificial return to the source of his and our being.
 It also makes clear why, in the present conditions of humanity, the task of offering such a sacrificial return would far exceed the capacities of any other than Christ himself.
-Correspondingly, it claims for the one who finally makes that offering the status of God himself, become a human being and acting on our behalf.
+Correspondingly, it claims for the one who finally makes that offering the status of God, become human and acting on our behalf.
+(Chapter 5)

-But all this would have a merely historical interest but for a further, all-important, aspect of Christ’s self-offering – something only comprehensible in the light of the Gospel understanding of Christ’s sacrifice as an act on the part of God himself.
-In so doing, Christ offers his sacrifice on OUR behalf.
+Yet all this would have a mere historical interest but for a further, all-important, aspect of Christ’s self-offering – something only comprehensible in the light of the Gospel understanding of Christ’s sacrifice as an act on the part of God himself.
+In doing what he does, Christ offers his sacrifice on OUR behalf.
 And the implication of this ‘on our behalf’ is that he simultaneously offers US the possibility of participating in his perfect self-offering.
 By this, I mean nothing less than that he allows US to share in his sacrificial agency, so establishing, for the first time, the possibility of a universal human community – a community in his sacrificial offering.
+(Chapters 5 & 6)